Terminal and Terminator

 Beginning With tmux

-This is what a tmux session looks like:
+tmux in your terminal and press Return.
+This is what a tmux session may look like:

 By reading this section, you’ll get to know how to use tmux to split terminal window into panes and how to use multiple windows.
 This will let you do 90% of your work.